-25 In what circumstances and to what extent are directors and officers of businesses subject to civil liability for the business's commission of or involvement or complicity in human rights abuses?
-What elements are required to establish liability?
-What defences apply and what remedies are available?
+23 In what circumstances and to what extent are directors and officers of businesses subject to civil liability for involvement or complicity in human rights abuses?

-In the Armenian legal system, certain officers, such as the directors (heads of executive bodies) and officers of businesses (officer responsible for certain action or omission), can be responsible for committing offences that are a result of implementing their decisions.
-The one shall be liable for the failure to fulfil or improper fulfilment of an obligation where there is fault, unless otherwise provided for by law or a contract.
-In this regard, we would also like to mention article 1074 of the Civil Code, according to which a person who has compensated the damage caused by another person (the employee while performing service, official or other employment duties, driving means of transport, etc) shall have a right of regress to this person in the amount of the compensation paid by him or her, unless the law defines a different amount.
-Accordingly, the directors or officers are subject to civil liability even if the damage they caused was compensated by the business.
-For example, if the director of a mining company issues an order to use force against protesters, as a result of which the company compensates the damage caused to health, but it then turns out that the company did not endow the director with such authority, regress may be applied against the director.
+In the Armenian legal system, certain officers, such as the directors (heads of executive bodies) and officers of businesses (officer responsible for certain actions or omissions), can be responsible for committing offences that result from the implementation of their decisions.
+They are liable for the failure to fulfil or improper fulfilment of an obligation where there is fault, unless otherwise provided for by law or contract.

+In this regard, article 1074 of the Civil Code provides that a person who has compensated the damage caused by another person (the employee while performing service, official or other employment duties, transport, etc) shall have a right to be repaid by this person in the amount of the compensation paid by him or her, unless the law defines a different amount.

+Accordingly, the directors or officers are subject to civil liability even if the damage they caused was compensated by the business; for example, if the director of a mining company issues an order to use force against protesters, as a result of which the company compensates the damage caused to health, but it then turns out that the company did not endow the director with such authority, repayment may be obtained from the director.